Azure/azure-sdk-for-python/sdk/iothub/azure-iot-deviceprovisioning/samples/README.md

 ## Next steps

-Check out the [API reference documentation](https://learn.microsoft.com/rest/api/iot-dps/) to learn more about what you can do with the Azure IoT Device Provisioning Service client library.
+Check out the [API reference documentation](https://learn.microsoft.com/rest/api/iot-dps/) to learn more about what you can do with the Azure IoT Device Provisioning client library.